brimdata/zui/docs/Joining-Data.md

 -rw-rw-r-- 1 phil phil  5317 Jan 30 00:38 x509.log
 ```

+# Examples

-# Joining Zeek SSL Records With SPL-SPT Data
+## Joining Zeek SSL Records With SPL-SPT Data

 The [SPL-SPT README](https://github.com/micrictor/spl-spt/blob/master/README.md)
-explains that the tool operates on SSL connections.
+explains that the tool analyzes SSL connections.
 Looking inside the
 `ssl.log` and `spl.log`, we can indeed see that the same `uid` values appear
 in each, though not in the same order.
 This highlights the importance of
 sorting by `uid` before joining on it.